Project and File Navigationλ︎

 Treemacs is the default visual file browser in Spacemacs, providing a way to view and navigate all the directories and files in a project.
 Visit the Treemacs project for details of all its features

-SPC 0.
-The Treemacs window always has the number 0.
+Space+0 to select the Treemacs window at any time.
+The Treemacs window s always assigned the number 0.

-SPC a t r r runs ranger to navigate directories and view contents of files quickly and easily, using standard Vi keybindings,
+Space a t r r runs ranger to navigate directories and view contents of files quickly, using standard Vi keybindings, j,k,h,l.

 Ranger is great for quickly looking through files, thanks to its preview option.